The Informer: Is the 2020 Movie Based on Real Life?

 The duo made their writing debut together in 2004 with The Beast, and since then the two have earned widespread acclaim.
 Three Seconds was first published in 2009, and won the Best Swedish Crime Novel that year.
 It was later translated to English, from which ‘The Informer’ was adapted.
 What becomes interesting to look at is the recurring theme in their work.
 The duo consistently raise questions on morality and ethics, offering a complex take on who the real victim is and who the criminal.
 This holds true especially with Three Seconds.

 While ‘The Informer’ is not based on a true story, it becomes important to not that Roslund and Hellström write crime fiction from their own personal experiences.
-In fact, Hellström is a reformed ex-criminal in real-life, who worked to rehabilitate criminals.
-He also once confessed of his knowledge about amphetamine trade in an interview.
-This becomes relevant because of the pivotal role amphetamine trade plays in the book.
-Hellstrom went on to found KRIS based on his own experiences of brutality experienced by criminals, and the issues with the correctional system in Sweden.
-While Roslund spent several years covering and mentoring prisoners.
+In fact, Hellström is a real-life reformed ex-criminal who worked to rehabilitate criminals.
+He also once confessed his knowledge about the amphetamine trade in an interview.
+This becomes relevant because of the pivotal role the amphetamine trade plays in the book.
+Hellstrom went on to found KRIS based on his own experiences of brutality experienced by criminals and the issues with the correctional system in Sweden.
+At the same time, Roslund spent several years covering and mentoring prisoners.

 Like the film, the original source material also revolves around Polish Mafia, but instead of New York, the book is set in Stockholm.
 Even though Three Seconds is not based on a true story, it is rooted in reality, and effectively points out the flaws in the system, especially with the way informants are treated.
 It also sheds light on a much larger picture involving corruption and betrayals at every level of the system.